 I went to work after 8 weeks and I worked in the baby room.
 Why would I leave a job that I was getting paid to sit in the same room as my child?
 It wasn’t that easy.
 I was nursing and I was NOT going to give that up.
 Of course, he needed to nurse when I was feeding other children.
 I would attach him on, throw a blanket over his head and fed another child with my other hand.
-I feel like one of the reasons you nurse your baby is to connect with them.
-We were missing out on that.
+When I started nursing, we had an amazing connection but I was slowing losing that feel with him.

-Another thing was when you walk into your child’s classroom, there is nothing more annoying with a mom teacher favoring their own child.
-I never wanted any parents to believe I was doing that.
+I never wanted any parents to believe I was favoring just my child, I know that can be annoying.
 So poor little Bradly would just scream in his crib so I could attend to the other children first.
 We would both go home drained and disappointed.
 We didn’t have our bonding time together even though we were in the same room.
-I would cry every night trying to figure out what I could do to save money or cut out some of our bills to stay home.
+I would cry every night trying to figure out what I could do to save money or cut back on some of our bills to stay home.